 One Catastrophic Event

-Let us put it bluntly: one overnight DO crash in one shrimp pond can cost you $30,000-$50,000.
+Let us put it bluntly: one overnight DO crash can wipe out most of a shrimp pond, and a full pond of harvest-ready shrimp is one of the most valuable things on the farm.
 An Omni Exodus controller with a DO-110 titanium sensor would have sent you an SMS alert within 15 minutes of DO starting to drop.
 You could have had emergency aeration running in under an hour.
 Instead, you discovered dead shrimp at 6 AM.

-The entire marine monitoring system pays for itself the first time it catches a problem that would have cost you a fraction of a single pondâs crop value.
+The entire marine monitoring system pays for itself the first time it catches a problem that would otherwise have cost you a meaningful share of a single pondâs crop.
+In shrimp farming, that is not a hypothetical.
+It is a question of when.

 Freshwater Farm Example: Tilapia Pond Operation